felipepimentel/plexure-api-search/README.md

 ## 🚀 Features

-- Semantic search across API endpoints
+- Semantic search across API endpoints using FAISS and Pinecone
-- Context-aware result ranking
+- Context-aware result ranking with hybrid search approach
-- Support for multiple API versions
+- Support for multiple API versions and specifications
-- Fast vector-based search using Pinecone
+- Fast vector-based search using FAISS for preprocessing and Pinecone for persistence
-- Rich CLI interface with detailed endpoint information
+- Rich CLI interface with detailed endpoint information and interactive navigation
-- Caching for improved performance
+- Intelligent caching with configurable options
 - Comprehensive metrics and monitoring
+- Enhanced query understanding using OpenRouter LLM
+- Related query suggestions with semantic relevance

 ## 📋 Architecture & Algorithms